> Danny Spooner > Songs > The Wallaby Track

 ; Ballad Index

 According to Gwenda Beed Davey and Graham Seal, A Guide to Australian Folklore, Kangaroo Press, 2003, p.
 264, “To ‘go on the wallaby’ or ‘on the wallaby track’ was a colonial phrase for taking to the road in the manner of a swagman, usually in search of work.”

-John Thompson learned The Wallaby Track from Dave de Hugard's album The Wattle and sang it as the January 18, 2012 entry of his blog An Australian Folk Song a Day.
+John Thompson learned The Wallaby Track from Dave de Hugard's album and sang it as the 18 January 2012 entry of his blog An Australian Folk Song a Day.

 Danny Spooner sang The Wallaby Track on his 2013 CD Gorgeous, Game Girls.
 He commented:

 This song was picked up [by] a number of Australian collectors in the 1970s and I wonder if the song made its way to Australia from England.
 While this version is uniquely Australian, it is reminiscent of the English The Spotted Cow.
 But perhaps that's just what happens in the country?
 Alan Scott gave me my first version of the song, but I've added a verse by Dave de Hugard whose lovely version has had a hand in the continuing tradition of this song.

 One morning I rolled up the few things I'd got,

 Strapped on my saddle my quart and pint pot.